-Nick is responsible for generating investment ideas for the Stewart Investors Sustainable Funds Group across all sectors in emerging and developed markets.
-He joined the team in April 2012 following two years in the First State Investments group.
+Nick is a Portfolio Manager with the Sustainable Funds Group at Stewart Investors.
+Nick joined the team in April 2012, following two years in the First State Investments group (now First Sentier Investors).

-Nick is lead manager of the Worldwide Sustainability strategy.
+He is lead manager of the Worldwide Sustainability strategy.

-He previously worked as an analyst with the Sustainability funds at AMP Capital Investors, and has experience as a consultant, public servant, and academic in sustainability and economics.
+Previously, Nick worked as an analyst with the Sustainability funds at AMP Capital Investors, and has experience as a consultant, public servant, and academic in sustainability and economics.